MISP/misp-galaxy/README.md

 - [clusters/android.json](clusters/android.json) - Android malware galaxy based on multiple open sources.
 - [clusters/banker.json](clusters/banker.json) - A list of banker malware.
 - [clusters/stealer.json](clusters/stealer.json) - A list of malware stealer.
-- [clusters/banker.json](clusters/banker.json) - A list of banker malware.
+- [clusters/botnet.json](clusters/botnet.json) - A list of known botnets.
 - [clusters/branded_vulnerability.json](clusters/branded_vulnerability.json) - List of known vulnerabilities and exploits.
 - [clusters/exploit-kit.json](clusters/exploit-kit.json) - Exploit-Kit is an enumeration of some exploitation kits used by adversaries.
 The list includes document, browser and router exploit kits.
 It's not meant to be totally exhaustive but aim at covering the most seen in the past 5 years.
 - [clusters/microsoft-activity-group.json](clusters/microsoft-activity-group.json) - Activity groups as described by Microsoft.